mbenetti/HPAC-Hot-path-analytic-container/README.md

 ### Differences in the two paths

-*A “hot” path where latency-sensitive data (e.g., the results need to be ready in seconds or less) flows for rapid consumption by analytics clients.
+* “hot” path where latency-sensitive data (e.g., the results need to be ready in seconds or less) flows for rapid consumption by analytics clients.
-*A “cold” path where all data goes and is processed in batches that can tolerate greater latencies (e.g., the results can take minutes or even hours) until results are ready.
+* “cold” path where all data goes and is processed in batches that can tolerate greater latencies (e.g., the results can take minutes or even hours) until results are ready.

 ## Quick Start